Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: Introduction

 \section{Introduction}

-Effective wildfire mitigation has become a pressing challenge for reliable power system operations in recent years.
-Due to climate change, the number and severity of wildfires have increased significantly.
-In the United States in 2021, there were over 58,000 wildfires that burned more than 7.13 million acres \cite{NIFC}.
-From 2019 to 2021, the number of wildfire cases increased by 16.9\% and the number of acres burned increased by 51.1\%.
-Wildfires can be caused by various factors such as lightning, arson, power line faults, and campfires \cite{vazquez2022wildfire}.
-Once ignited, they can spread quickly, up to 10-15 mph, causing destruction to infrastructure along their path.
-Power transmission lines located in high-risk areas are especially vulnerable to wildfire damage, including the burning of wood poles and damage to steel towers and transmission lines.
-Additionally, dense smoke from nearby wildfires can contaminate the insulating medium of transmission lines, leading to line outages \cite{TR1} and power shutoffs in affected communities.
-To prevent and minimize the disruption of electricity delivery caused by wildfires, effective control approaches in the power grid are crucial.
+\review{Climate change has made effective wildfire mitigation a pressing challenge for reliable power system operations.} In the United States in 2021, there were over 58,000 wildfires that burned more than 7.13 million acres \cite{NIFC}.
+From 2019 to 2021, the number of wildfire cases increased by 16.9\%, and the number of acres burned increased by 51.1\%.
+Wildfires can be caused by lightning, arson, or power line faults termed high-impedance faults \cite{vazquez2022wildfire,li2021physics}.
+Additionally, a spreading wildfire's smoke can contaminate the insulating medium of transmission lines, leading to line outages and additional power shutoffs \cite{TR1}.
+A key distinguishing feature of wildfire-grid interaction is that, unlike other disasters, the grid can cause wildfires (sparks from line faults) and its effect (loss of load due to fire damage).
+As such, both prevention and mitigation of wildfire-related electricity disruption are crucial for grid resilience.